 Many cultural and athletic events held in campus facilities are open to the public.
-Other facilities such as the Triangle Bookstore, Loyola/Notre Dame Library, and Copeland Theatre are likewise open to the public.
+Other facilities such as the NDMU Bookstore, Loyola/Notre Dame Library, and Copeland Theatre are likewise open to the public.
 Only those who have demonstrated a need are issued keys/access to a building or area.

 Public Safety, Facilities Management, and Information Technology collaborate to provide ongoing maintenance and physical and technological security enhancements on campus.
-This includes routine inspections of locks, elevators, cameras, and lighting systems.
+This includes routine inspections of physical locks, door control system, CCTV cameras, and lighting systems.